What Is Misuse of Confidential Information?

 In some circumstances, however, the damages payable can be calculated by reference to the fee the parties would have agreed would be payable by the defendant for the use of the confidential information in a hypothetical bargain.

-The Courts have also shown a willingness to issue and continue injunctions in certain instances, particularly where a disclosing party uncovers the recipient’s intention to use the confidential information before the breach of confidentiality takes place.
+The Courts have shown a willingness to issue and continue injunctions in certain instances, particularly where a disclosing party uncovers the recipient’s intention to use the confidential information before the breach of confidentiality takes place.
 However, injunctions are of little or no use once the information has been disclosed or used.

 Our Approach to Misuse of Confidential Information

-At Myerson, we will provide you with swift advice whether you are bringing or defending a claim.
+At Myerson, we will provide you with high-quality legal advice and support if you are either bringing or defending a misuse of confidential information claim.

 Given the sensitive nature of confidential information cases, we will always explore all potential legal solutions.
-These remedies will depend on the specific context of your situation however you can be assured that they will be the most effective solutions available.

 Our Experience with Misuse of Confidential Information